Synchronization and Cache Control

 Once a queue family has acquired ownership of a buffer range or image

-subresource range of a VK_SHARING_MODE_EXCLUSIVE
+subresource range of a VK_SHARING_MODE_EXCLUSIVE resource, its

-contents are undefined: to other queue families unless ownership is
+contents are undefined to other queue families unless ownership is

 transferred.